Are you writing a book? Maybe you’re starting out for the first time?

-II) Make sure that the jeopardy increases.
-By the final quarter or third of your novel, your protagonist needs to feel that everything hinges on the outcome of what follows.
+Though it’s important to do this over the course of the book, it doesn’t have to be an even progression, by any means.
+But by the final quarter or third of your novel, your protagonist needs to feel that everything hinges on the outcome of what follows.

 Long after a reader has forgotten details of a plot, the chances are they’ll remember the character who impelled it.
 The two things you absolutely must bear in mind when constructing your characters are:

-One of the commonest problems we see is when a character does and says all the right stuff, but the reader never really knows what he or she thinks or feels.
+One of the commonest problems we see is when a character does and says all the right stuff, but the reader never really knows what they think or feel.

 If you don’t create that insight into the character’s inner world, the book will fail to engage your reader, because that insight is the reason why people read.
 After all, if you just want to watch explosions, you’ll go to a Bond or Bourne movie.
 If you want to feel what it’s like to be James Bond or Jason Bourne, you have no alternative but to read Ian Fleming’s or Robert Ludlum’s original novels.

 This character insight is one of the simplest things for a novelist to do.
 You just need to remember that your protagonist has a rich inner world, and then you need to tell us about it.
-Not just the bland everyday things (e.g. “he felt hungry, so he sat down to eat”), but the things that make him different and unique.
-Get more character development advice.
+So we want to know about:

 Your job as a novelist is to show action unfolding on the page.
 Readers don’t just want a third-hand report of what has just happened.
 That means you need to tell things moment-by-moment, as if you were witnessing the event.
 Consider the difference between this: